apache/spark/docs/sql-ref-datetime-pattern.md

 - Fraction: Outputs the micro-of-second field as a fraction-of-second.
 The micro-of-second value has six digits, thus the count of pattern letters is from 1 to 6.
 If it is less than 6, then the micro-of-second value is truncated, with only the most significant digits being output.

 - Year: The count of letters determines the minimum field width below which padding is used.
 If the count of letters is two, then a reduced two digit form is used.
 For printing, this outputs the rightmost two digits.
 For parsing, this will parse using the base value of 2000, resulting in a year within the range 2000 to 2099 inclusive.
 If the count of letters is less than four (but not two), then the sign is only output for negative years.
-Otherwise, the sign is output if the pad width is exceeded.
+Otherwise, the sign is output if the pad width is exceeded when 'G' is not present.

 - Zone names: This outputs the display name of the time-zone ID.
 If the count of letters is one, two or three, then the short name is output.
 If the count of letters is four, then the full name is output.
 Five or more letters will fail.